 Children with SEND are identified and assessed as early as possible so that appropriate provision can be made to support the child's learning.
-(See SEND Policy) Those children who are not attaining new national curriculum expectations are assessed using the Engagement Model and pre- key stage standards.
+(See SEND Policy) Those children who are not attaining new national curriculum expectations are assessed using P scales.